Description

 Error messages include lost RX connection.

-The KK2.1 has an auto-disarm function and will disarm itself after 20 sec if throttle is at idle.
+The KK2.1 has an auto-disarm function and will disarm itself after 20 sec if the throttle is idle.
 For extra safety.
 Can be turned on/off in "Mode Settings" menu

 Lost Model Alarm